KeyboardKit/KeyboardKitPro/README.md

 ### 💡 Autocomplete

-KeyboardKit Pro adds an autocomplete engine that supports all keyboard localse, as well as a web-based provider that fetches autocomplete suggestions from a remote, configurable data source.
+KeyboardKit Pro adds an autocomplete engine that supports all for all locales above.

+It also has a web-based engine that fetches suggestions from a remote, configurable data source.

 [Read more here][Autocomplete]